ooni/spec/informed-consent/quiz.md

  precautions to make this hard

-[ ] Anyone monitoring my internet activity (e.g. ISP, government or employer) will *not* be able to see that I am running ooniprobe
+[ ] Anyone monitoring my internet activity (e.g. ISP, government or employer) will *not* be able to see that I am running ooniprobe, since I am running it over a VPN

 [] ooniprobe is designed to protect my privacy and therefore my use of ooniprobe cannot be detected